FlowFuse/website/src/handbook/product/strategy.md

 # Product Strategy

-Our strategy is an indication and statement of intent for the next 2 years, and reflects FlowFuse’s [vision and strategy](..//company/strategy.md).
-FlowFuse will allow everyone to build custom applications to achieve their business goals and depend less on off-the-shelf software.
-It is a living strategy, so we will revisit on a regular basis and iterate when there is reason to do so; timing is everything.
+Our strategy is an indication and statement of intent for the next 2 years, and reflects FlowFuse’s [vision and strategy](/handbook/company/strategy.md).
+FlowFuse will allow everyone to build custom applications to achieve their business goals and depend less on off-the-shelf point solutions.

+It strategy is ever-changing, it will be revised on a regular basis and we will iterate when there is reason to do so; timing is everything.

 ## Market Vision